Skip to content

 Budget Reality Check

-Good news is some attractions are free (SITE Santa Fe, Cross of the Martyrs), so you can balance things out.
-The only souvenir I bought was those 2 bags of chocolate from Kakawa – but hey, that was an investment in happiness!
+The only souvenir I bought was two bags of chocolate from Kakawa – but honestly, that felt like an investment in future happiness.

-The art and crafts from local artists are gorgeous, but yeah, prices can be steep.
+Local art and handmade crafts are gorgeous, but prices can be high, especially for authentic jewelry, pottery, and textiles.

 Warm adobe and modern design all in one place